emacs: Managing projects

 - The default action when switch to a project should be the

-), if there is no test files, create one.
-This is done by settingprojectile-create-missing-test-files
+C-c p t), if there is no test files, create one.
+This is done by settingprojectile-create-missing-test-files.

 (setq-default projectile-switch-project-action #'projectile-commander